On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 \subsubsection{Bounded periodic motions (\texorpdfstring{$\kappa \neq 1$, $\Gamma\neq0$}{k neq 1, gamma neq 0})}

 If the right-hand side term of \eqref{Meq0_eqn_logr1} is bounded, then $r_1$ is bounded.
 Note that the right-hand side term of~\eqref{Meq0_eqn_logr1} is unbounded only when $1+\kappa^2-2\kappa\cos\theta$ tends to zero.
-Since all the $(u,v)$ phase plane trajectories are contained in a circle of radius $\kappa$, we have $|u|=|\kappa\cos\theta|\leq \kappa$, which implies
+Since all the $(u,v)$ phase plane trajectories lie on a circle of radius $\kappa$, we have $|u|=|\kappa\cos\theta|\leq \kappa$, which implies

 Hence $1+\kappa^2-2u=0 \iff \kappa=1=u$.
 As we assume $\kappa\neq 1$, $1+\kappa^2-2u$ is never zero, and hence, $r_1$ is bounded on both sides.
 Moreover, as the sign of $\dot{\theta}$ remains unchanged from~\eqref{Meq0_eqn_theta_dot}, the trajectory in the $(u, v)$ phase plane must be a full circle.
-Furthermore, a closed trajectory implies periodicity in the $\theta$ variable, and therefore, periodicity in the inter-vortex distances $r_1$, $r_2$, and $r_{12}$.
+Furthermore, a closed trajectory implies periodicity in the $\theta$ variable, and therefore, periodicity in the inter-vortex distances $r_1$, $r_2$ and $r_{12}$.